TransitScreen/CityMotion-Plugin/api-documentation/citymotion-web-api-documentation.md

 CMW has built-in core features that allow the user experience to be more useful in accessing information.
 These may be behaviors already noted in this documentation.

+- Route Alerts: Card rows will show agency alerts when available.
+This core feature is available only in select markets currently in Boston and New York City.
 - Row Tap to Expand: Card rows will expand to show more prediction information available from the API than the first two predictions.
 Tapping again will collapse it.
 - See More Card Rows: Stops that have an excessive amount of incoming vehicle routes will be hidden and a footer button will be available to expand to see these additional rows.
 - Responsive Column Design: Columns will break depending on the device resolution.
 Mobile has 1 column, tablet has 2 or 3 columns, and desktops beyond have up to 4 columns.